ruusey/JRelay/README.md

 There will be a guide for creating your own plugins as well as how to use the information made available to you through JRelay.

 ## Project Structure
 JRelay is structured to allow the user acess to their plugins, game XML, packet structures and fields all contained within the install directory of JRelay.
-The JRelayGUI can be run by simply **double clicking JRelay.jar.** For windows users, it is wise to create a batch program to execute JRelay using the batch script command 'java -jar /path/to/JRelay.jar' <br/>'pause'
+The JRelayGUI can be run by simply **double clicking JRelay.jar.** For windows users, it is wise to create a batch program to execute JRelay using the batch script command `java -jar /path/to/JRelay.jar` <br/>`pause` which can be executed from any location so long as the location of `JRelay.jar`